Jeremy Deller: Awards and recognition

 Deller was the winner of the Turner Prize in 2004.
 His show at Tate Britain included documentation on Battle of Orgreave and an installation Memory Bucket (2003), a documentary about Crawford, Texas—the hometown of George W. Bush—and the siege in nearby Waco.

 In 2010, he was awarded the Albert Medal of the Royal Society for the encouragement of Arts, Manufactures & Commerce (RSA) for 'creating art that encourages public responses and creativity'.

-The Battle of Orgreave ranked second in The Guardian's list of the best art of the 21st century.
+The Battle of Orgreave ranked second in The Guardian's list of the best art of the 21st century, and 14th in Frieze's "25 Best Works of the 21st Century".

 Political views

-On 1 October 2010, in an open letter to the British Government's culture secretary Jeremy Hunt, co-signed by 28 former Turner prize nominees, and 18 winners, Deller opposed any future cuts in public funding for the arts.
+On 1 October 2010, in an open letter to the British Government's culture secretary Jeremy Hunt, co-signed by 28 former Turner Prize nominees, and 18 winners, Deller opposed any future cuts in public funding for the arts.
 In the letter the co-signatories described the arts in Britain as a "remarkable and fertile landscape of culture and creativity".

 In August 2014, Deller was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 During the 2017 general election campaign he created a poster bearing the words "Strong and stable my arse", referring to Theresa May's election slogan, copies of which were publicly posted around London.